cuplv/FixrAppBuilderFarm/README.md

 It contains most of these steps, but you'll need to mod it a little to work as raw shell bashing (not just blind cut and paste, you lazy brat.. =P).
 Alternatively, try following the rest of the instructions.

+Create a symbolic link in flaskService folder to appbuilder folder in submodule FixrAppBuilder.
+Simple, from flaskService, run the command:

+> ln -s ../FixrAppBuilder/appbuilder appbuilder

+Should work, but if you get the exception that ../FixAppBuilder/appbuilder does not exist, you probably did not download the FixrAppBuilder submodule by adding the '--recursive' flag while cloning this GitHub repository.
+Please do this, and try again with the submodule.
-You'll need the GitHub command line tools and search API libraries. apt-get the command line tool:
+Next, you'll need the GitHub command line tools and search API libraries. apt-get the command line tool:

 > sudo apt-get install git